 Before I go any further, I just want to clarify that this is NOT a paid-for post.
 I bought this backpack with my own money following weeks of research.

-I’d like to take this opportunity to thank Charlie (aka The Runner Beans) for recommending this backpack!
-You can check out her backpack review post here.
+I’d also like to take this opportunity to thank Charlie (aka The Runner Beans) for recommending this backpack!
+Check out her backpack review when you can.

 It’s the Gregory Maya 16 Backpack!

 I love this running backpack so much because it has been designed with a woman’s body in mind.

 I am able to really cinch the bag in around my waist via the adjustable waist straps which makes a HUGE difference.